SynapticSystems/CyberSecurity-Package-Basic/README.md

 Everything runs on the client in local mode by default.
 You can host this on **GitHub Pages, GoDaddy, Netlify, Vercel, or any static host**.

+The new `index.html` file acts as the **Quantum Cybersecurity Stack Hub**, wiring every module together with shared navigation, a quantum anchor visual, and a live readiness probe so you can confirm each HTML surface is available before launching it.

 ---

 ## 1. Features Overview